IamAbhiDev/trafalgar-landing-page.github.io/README.md

 ![Landing Page Screenshot](screenshot.png)

 This repository contains the code for a simple HTML and CSS landing page.
-This project is built as a practice exercise to let me gain hands-on experience with Figma UI design file.
+This project is built as a practice exercise to let me gain hands-on experience with Figma UI design files.
 Feel free to explore and contribute to it.

 ## Demo